stuartsierra/component/README.md

 ## Change Log

-* Version 0.2.1-SNAPSHOT (current Git master branch)
+* Version 0.2.2-SNAPSHOT (current Git master branch)
+* Version [0.2.1] released on December 17, 2013
   * Add generic `system-map`
   * More descriptive messages on exceptions
   * Add arity-1 versions of `start-system` and `stop-system` that